PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

-\paragraph{Multi-view fused semantic feature map.} We extract dense semantic feature maps $\mathbf{f}_{\mathrm{raw, i}}$ from a frozen ViT encoder~\cite{oquab2023dinov2} applied to the original RGB views of the dataset.
-Using known intrinsics and extrinsics, each $\mathbf{f}_\mathrm{raw, i}$ is unprojected to 3D and their $d_{\mathrm{sem}}$-dimensional descriptors are assigned to visible mesh vertices.
-Features from all views are \emph{aggregated} by averaging to form an augmented 3D semantic field $\mathbf{F}$ that is robust to occlusion.
-This augmented field $\mathbf{F}$ is pre-computed once per scene.
-Finally, $\mathbf{F}$ is \emph{re-projected} onto the selected panoramic cameras to produce a semantic feature map $\mathbf{f}_{\mathrm{sem}}\in\mathbb{R}^{N_f \times d_{\mathrm{sem}}}$.
+We extract dense semantic patch features from a frozen ViT encoder~\cite{oquab2023dinov2} applied to the original RGB views of the dataset.
+Using known camera intrinsics and extrinsics, each mesh vertex visible in a view is assigned the $d_{\mathrm{sem}}$-dimensional feature of the patch it projects into.
+Since a vertex is typically visible from multiple views, the features it receives are averaged and re-rendered onto the selected panoramic cameras to produce a semantic feature map $\mathbf{f}_{\mathrm{sem}}\in\mathbb{R}^{N_f \times d_{\mathrm{sem}}}$.